kartikbansode/quickbill/README.md

 ## v3.0.0 — First Stable Release

-QuickBill Pro v3.0.0 marks the **first stable release** of the QuickBill desktop application.
+QuickBill v3.0.0 marks the **first stable release** of the QuickBill desktop application.

 This release consolidates the core billing, product management, invoice, payment, customer display, and POS functionality into a stable desktop application with a consistent professional interface and production-focused architecture.